Andiministrator/trTM/README.md

        ,cm:true // use the (Gtag) Consent Mode Function ,gtagmap:{ // Mapping for GTAG/GTM integrated Consent Functions - set it to NULL if is not needed
           ad_storage: { status:'denied', purposes:['marketing'], services:['Google Ads'], vendors:['Google Inc'] } // Enables storage, such as cookies, related to advertising
+         ,ad_user_data: { status:'granted', purposes:['necessary'], services:[], vendors:[] } // Sets consent for sending user data to Google for advertising purposes
          ,analytics_storage: { status:'denied', purposes:['analytics'], services:['Google Analytics'], vendors:['Google Inc'] } // Enables storage, such as cookies, related to analytics (for example, visit duration)
+         ,ad_personalization: { status:'granted', purposes:['necessary'], services:[], vendors:[] } // Sets consent for personalized advertising.
+                                                                                                    // Note: Disabling personalized advertising using [allow_ad_personalization_signals](https://support.google.com/google-ads/answer/9606827?sjid=10512473389493160849-EU), yields the same results as using ad_personalization.
+If you set both parameters with conflicting values, personalization is disabled.
+To honor user choices, implement ad_personalization.
          ,analytics_audiences: { status:'denied', purposes:['personalization'], services:['Google Analytics'], vendors:['Google Inc'] } // Enables storage, such as cookies, related to analytics (for example, visit duration)
+         ,personalization_storage: { status:'denied', purposes:['marketing'], services:[], vendors:['Google Ads'] } // Enables storage related to personalization such as video recommendations
          ,functionality_storage: { status:'denied', purposes:['functional'], services:[], vendors:[] } // Enables storage that supports the functionality of the website or app such as language settings
-         ,personalization_storage: { status:'denied', purposes:['marketing'], services:[], vendors:['Google Ads'] } // Enables storage related to personalization such as video recommendations
          ,security_storage: { status:'granted', purposes:['necessary'], services:[], vendors:[] } // Enables storage related to security such as authentication functionality, fraud prevention, and other user protection
        }
      }
    });